José Apolinário Teixeira

 I am José A. Apolinário Teixeira.
 I was born and raised in Pedras Salgadas, Portugal.
 I live and work in Turku at Åbo Akademi University, Finland.
 I have a dual technical and management background (i.e., I studied in both computer science and management departments).
 I worked across some firms in the high-tech sector (e.g., Wipro, Sonae, Nokia) in different roles such as analyst, software developer, and project manager.
 I also worked or visited many universities across the world (e.g., Carnegie Mellon University, University of Bologna, Aalto University, LUT University, Minho University, and Limerick University among others).
 So far I worked within Software Engineering, Information Systems, Information Science and Business research units.
 I am able to employ both the managerial and the technical perspectives to real-world management and strategy problems that deal with the production of software.
 I try to engage with practitioners as much as possible.

 I am generally interested in information systems, information studies, network science and the production of large software ecosystems.
-More specifically, I am interested in open-source software, open-source AI, coopetition strategy, open-coopetition (a term I coined myself), software ecosystems, business ecosystems, R&D management, network theory, network analysis and the information behaviour of both software developers and sports athletes.
+More specifically, I am interested in open-source software, open-source AI, coopetition strategy, open-coopetition (a term I coined myself), software startups, software ecosystems, business ecosystems, R&D management, network theory, network analysis and the information behaviour of both software developers and sports athletes.
 I am a father of two.
 In my free time, I practice basketball and callisthenics.
 I also do some woodworking and some skiing during the wintertime.
-In the summer, I turn to outdoor activities (e.g., gardening and camping).
+In the summer, I turn to outdoor activities (e.g., orienteering, gardening and camping).
 I love cycling as well.
 I cycle almost every day to work besides the cold Finnish winters.
 Welcome to my research website.
 If you are interested in software ecosystems, social networks, coopetition or open-source software, you should take a look at my publications.

-Six photos that say a lot about me
+Nine photos that say a lot about me

 Photo 1